pgvector/pgvector/README.md

 ### Tuning

-Use a tool like [PgTune](https://pgtune.leopard.in.ua/) to set initial values for parameters.
+Use a tool like [PgTune](https://pgtune.leopard.in.ua/) to set initial values for Postgres server parameters.

 ### Loading